Improved Stein inequalities for the Fourier transform: Introduction

 Notably, Benedetto and Heinig made significant contributions to the field through their papers \cite{BH1}, \cite{BHJ2} (with Johnson), and \cite{BH2}, where they also introduced the Lorentz space method to obtain Stein-type inequalities in weighted Lebesgue spaces.
 Sinnamon took a different approach and worked on these inequalities in Lorentz spaces in \cite{Si4} and \cite{Si5}, further advancing the understanding of the topic.

 To the best of our knowledge, one of the pioneering works on Stein's inequality in Lorentz spaces was published by Persson \cite{Per1} (see also \cite{Per2}).
 It is worth noting that for $p = 2$, the analogues of the Stein inequality have different forms \cite{Boch, TM2, TM1}.
 It should be emphasized that these works and contributions have greatly enriched the field of Stein inequalities and have paved the way for further investigations in this area.
 Further generalizations to Lorentz spaces with more general parameters have been obtained in \cite{KNP1} and \cite{KNP2}.
-For a comprehensive discussion on this topic, we refer to the references in \cite{NT2}.
+For a comprehensive discussion on this topic, we recommend \cite{NT2} and references therein.

 In \cite{Nur1, Nur2}, analogues of the Stein inequalities in anisotropic Lorentz spaces $L_{\bf p,q}(\Bbb R^n)$, ${\bf p}=(p_1,\ldots,p_n)$, ${\bf q}=(q_1,\ldots,q_n)$ (see also \cite {Blo}) were obtained.
 Thus, in particular, for $1<p<2$ the following inequality holds: